chenlewis/FMAG-M2FM/README.md

-# Moire Spectral Augmentation and Masked Frequency Modeling for Document Presentation Attack Detection
+# Moiré Spectral Augmentation and Masked Frequency Modeling for Document Presentation Attack Detection
 Our work has been accepted for publication in IEEE Transactions on Dependable and Secure Computing.

 ![Method Overview](figure/image1.png)